TotallyInformation/node-red-contrib-uibuilder/docs/using/zero-code-ui.md

 Some of the element types however, will always add.
 For example the list and table row elements.

+See "Zero-code element types" in the sidebar menu for details of the different element types available.

 ## `uib-update`

 This node updates or deletes an existing element on one or more of your uibuilder web pages.
 Elements are identified using a [CSS Selector](https://developer.mozilla.org/en-US/docs/web/css/css_selectors).
 All elements identified by the selector will be updated/deleted.
 This means that, for example, all of the entries in a bullet list can be updated with a single node, or all of the rows of a table could be removed.